invisible-college/statebus/readme.md

   - Statebus guarantees all state is synchronized automatically.

-Let's see how to make a chat app.

 ## Making a client

 No server needed!

-Just put the following code into a .html file on your computer, and double-click it to get a working chat that's synchronized with all users:
+Just put the following code into a .html file on your computer, and double-click it to get a working chat:

 ```coffeescript
 <script type="statebus">                          # Scripts with this tag are interpreted by statebus